Sir-Jude/phonebook/README.md

 ## Database
 The application uses a SQLite database to store contact information.
 The database file is named '**phone.db**' and is automatically created if it does not exist.
 The '**phonebook**' table is used to store the contact records, including fields such as '**ContactID**', '**Name**', '**Phone_number**', '**Address**', '**Email**', and '**Birthday**'.
 The table is created automatically if it does not exist.

+## License
+This project is licensed under a Creative Commons Attribution ShareAlike 4.0 International License.

 ---
 Feel free to modify this README file as per your requirements.
 You can provide additional instructions, documentation, or screenshots to make it more comprehensive and user-friendly.